moeinsh78/KGQA-cs886/README.md

 # Knowledge Graph-Based Question Answering System

 This repository contains the implementation of a Question-Answering (QA) system that utilizes a knowledge graph to store information.
 The system processes queries through a large language model, asking it to answer the query based on the information retrieved from the knowledge graph.
+[Project report paper](https://github.com/moeinsh78/KGQA-cs886/blob/master/MoeinShirdel-CS886-ProjectReport.pdf)

 ## Project Overview